 - Our London office, our second largest office with more than 800 people, leads our Firm in the sophistication of its environmental practices.
 It obtained ISO 14001 certification in 2014 and has maintained it each year since.
-Many of the practices in our EMS are informed by practices already introduced in London. - Our offices in London and Stockholm have purchased renewable energy for several years and, as of January 2020, all of our German offices (Berlin, Dusseldorf, Frankfurt and Hamburg) have made the switch to renewable energy sources.
+Many of the practices in our EMS are informed by practices already introduced in London. - Our offices in London, Madrid, Stockholm and Washington, DC and all of our German offices

+(Berlin, Dusseldorf, Frankfurt and Hamburg) purchase renewable energy.

-- 42 of our 46 offices have eliminated or significantly reduced single use plastics and disposable serving wear. - We pursue sustainability objectives and promote green practices for all new leases and renovations.
+- Prior to the COVID-19 pandemic, 42 of our 46 offices had eliminated or significantly reduced single use plastics and disposable serving wear. - We pursue sustainability objectives and promote green practices for all new leases and renovations.
 Our Global Office Design Guidelines are outlined in our Environmental Sustainability Report. - Our Global Technology Services utilizes regional computer data centers that feature state-of-the-art technology that conserves energy while improving both efficiency and reliability.
 Servers and other equipment are managed regionally to reduce our equipment needs and power consumption as much as possible.
 Our Americas data center uses 100% wind power, our data center in Europe provides us with carbon-neutral power from hydropower sources, and our data center in our Asia-Pacific region also uses 100% renewable energy.